epfl-ada/ada-2021-project-fadalbazooka/README.md

 ### Methods

-1) Data pre-processing (DONE)
+1) Loading & Preprocessing data from Quotebank : 'Quotes.ipynb'

-First of all, in order to handle the dataset which is really heavy, we had to do some data pre-processing steps.
+First of all, in order to handle the heavy and memory-consuming dataset Quotebank, we had to do some data pre-processing steps.
+The final goal of this first crucial step was to have a clean and specific dataset for our research study.
+Concretely, it means filtering the quotes to retain only those that interest our topic on gender norms.
+Below is the method we used :

-The dataset is large, so we had to divide it into parts.
+- The dataset is large, so we had to divide it into parts/chunks.
-To limit its size, we took only quotes that contain keywords concerning our topics.
-You can find the bank of words and its source that we used to filter the Quotebank dataset in the file (GIVE THE FILE'S NAME).
+- From those parts, we took only quotes that contain keywords concerning our topics.
+You can find the bank of keywords we used for filtering (and its source) the Quotebank dataset in the file (Quotes.ipynb).
-Then, we added speakers' features: nationality, date of birth, gender etc to the dataset from WikiData.
+- Then, in order to adress our research questions, we needed speakers' features: nationality, date of birth, gender and occupation.
+We could get them from the WikiData.
 Initial WikiData contains IDs that have to be mapped with labels.
-Finally, we got the dataset joining quotes and information about speakers.
+- We finally joined quotes and information about speakers into a final json file on which we can perform our analysis.

-This dataset contains ..... features and ..... samples.
+Our final dataset contains  features and 209'000 quotes.

-Looking through the dataset we found NaN values, which we removed or filled by correct values.
-Missing quotes or authors have to be removed.
-Wikidata missing values can be processed with WikiData API.
-The result contains ..... samples.
-It means that the analysis can proceed with a sufficient sample.

-2) Initial analysis / Exploratory data analysis (DONE)   : Expliciter tous les plots qu'on va faire
+2) Initial analysis / Exploratory data analysis : 'InitialAnalysis.ipynb'

 Firstly, we decided to check if research questions were feasible.
 If the interest in gender-related topics hasn't noticeably changed for these years, it will be complicated to find enhancements.
-We looked at the frequency of gender-related topics mentioned in quotes depending on the year.
-After that, we checked which words were the most frequent quotes containing keywords depending on the year.
-Finally, we plotted the distribution of the most frequent words (from our bank of words) by year and their word cloud.

-3) Sentiment analysis (TO BE DONE FOR MILESTONE 3) : Analysis of quotes
+3) Sentiment analysis : Analysis of quotes

-4) Answering our research questions computationally (TO BE DONE FOR MILESTONE 3)

-...

-5) Presenting our results (TO BE DONE FOR MILESTONE 3)

-...
+4) Observational study :

 ### Proposed timeline